 |Bitter taste||Turmeric (Curcuma Longa).|

-Food is digested in a particular order and these six tastes should be included in your daily diet in order to feel satisfied.
+Food is digested in a particular order and these six tastes should be included in your daily diet to feel satisfied.
 So, you should add some spices like turmeric, cumin, cinnamon, cardamom and fresh spices like fresh ginger, fresh coriander or cilantro in each recipe.

-The foremost step towards following Ayurvedic Diet is to get to know your personal constitutional type or dosha with the help of Ayurvedic dosha Test.
-Vata, pitta and kapha dosha are the energies responsible for various physiological functions in the body of an individual.
+The foremost step towards following Ayurvedic Diet is to get to know your constitutional type or dosha with the help of the Ayurvedic Dosha Test.
+Vata, pitta, and kapha dosha are the energies responsible for various physiological functions in the body of an individual.
 Take your time to set a particular schedule for meals every day.

 5. Eat Sattvic Foods

 It is time to be familiar with the principle of ‘GUNAS’ and to know the difference between SATTVIC, RAJASIC, and TAMASIC foods.

 - RAJASIC foods are freshly canned foods, cooked foods, eggs, caffeine, etc.

 You should include more sattvic foods in your daily diet to live a healthy life.